 In this case, that’s clearly shown in our sculpture.
 The most defined thing in it is the hammer in Joseph’s hand which he’s sharing with the young boy standing with him.
 He’s teaching the young boy how to work with it.
 They are absorbed in what they’re doing.

-How dismissive are the people of Nazareth when Jesus begins to speak in their synagogue!
+The people of Nazareth dismiss Jesus when he speaks in their synagogue!
 “Where did he get this wisdom?
 Isn’t he the son of Joseph, the carpenter?”
-The man who fixes things and we hardly notice him.
+The man who fixes things and goes unnoticed..

 How important to pass on to the young what Joseph is passing on to Jesus.
 It’s a wisdom the people of Nazareth, unfortunately, don’t see.